Information Package For Prospective Members Of The Board Of Directors

 Members of the Board of Directors are elected by the membership of the North Lambton Community Health Centre at the Annual General Meeting held in June.

-Although Board members are appointed or elected from a particular catchment area; they are responsible for decision-making reflecting the needs of the entire Centre.
+Board members are responsible for decision-making reflecting the needs of the entire Centre.
 Board members serve a three-year term.
 The terms of one-third of the members expire each year.
 Outgoing members are eligible to stand for re-election.
 A formal orientation session which provides more details on the Board’s roles and responsibilities, the Centre and its programs is held for the new Board Members shortly after they are elected or appointed.

 Once elected, or appointed, a Board Member is expected to actively participate in the activities of the Board, particularly the monthly Committee and Board meetings.
 All Board Members are assigned to one or more standing committees of the Board – Resources or Quality Performance.
 In addition, there is an Executive Committee that is comprised of the Board Chair, Board Vice Chair, Board Past Chair, the Secretary-Treasurer and the Chairs of the Quality Performance and Resources Committees.
 The Committees usually meet on a monthly basis.
 Committee meetings are equally as important as the Board meetings.
 Please see Attachment 1 for details of the committees.